The Portuguese Water Dog is a faithful friend whose courageous and playful personality requires a relatively decent amount of exercise and fresh air.

 As their name suggests, these dogs are most fond of spending time in and around bodies of water.
 Their webbed toes and propeller-like tail, allow them to swim and dive with ease, making them one of the most aquatically talented dog breeds around.

-It is also known that Portuguese Water Dogs can develop a habit of biting and scratching when it becomes bored or does not receive a proper amount of entertainment.
+It is also known that Portuguese Water Dogs can develop a habit of biting and scratching when they become bored or do not receive a proper amount of entertainment.

 Often times, if they are not kept busy with recreational activities, they will develop habits of mouthy behavior.